teuk/mediabot_v3/plugins/scripts/COOKBOOK.md

     .plugins loadscript examples-v2/coin.py
     Loaded script plugin 'coin' (examples-v2/coin.py, commands: coin)

+`loadscript` is the hot-load mechanism.

+For a sidecar that must return automatically after a bot restart, declare it in the boot configuration:

+    [plugins]
+    AUTOLOAD=1
+    SCRIPTS=examples-v2/coin.py

+`SCRIPTS` paths are relative to `plugins/scripts`.

+They are deliberately separate from `ENABLED`, which continues to contain trusted in-process Perl module names only.

+`AUTOLOAD=0` disables both boot lists.

+Boot-loaded sidecars go through the same manifest-v2 and path-safety checks as manual `.plugins loadscript`.

 The contract, in six rules:

 1. **The sidecar is mandatory and validated.** Missing, malformed, oversized